ibadetazemi/-Tableau-Project/README.md

 # Final-Project-Tableau

 ## Project/Goals
-(Fill in your description and goals here:
+(Fill in your description and goals here: To try to find interesting pattern, trend, outlier and try to find different data from data set.
+And create graphs/tables/maps to help understand the data)

 ## Process
 ### (Step 1) Connect your data